Epigenetic

 Strengths

-- +Immune age trajectories (IMM-AGE) predict all-cause mortality beyond standard risk factors
+- +Immune aging trajectories predict mortality beyond standard risk factors

 - +Grounded in established immunology research